How to Stop Sounding Like Every Other Travel Advisor Online

 Take something almost every travel advisor writes at some point: a line about why they specialize in what they do.

 Without a clear voice: 'I specialize in luxury African safari experiences.
-I work with premium suppliers to create unforgettable journeys tailored to your unique preferences.' 😴
+I work with premium suppliers to create unforgettable journeys for discerning travellers.' 😴

 With a specific voice: 'The thing nobody tells you about safari is that it's not really about the animals.
 It's about sitting in complete silence in the middle of somewhere vast and wild and feeling genuinely small in the best possible way.
 I plan these trips because that feeling is worth every cent, and I want people to experience it.' 🙌🏻